sntran/web2bot/README.md

-# hack-n-slash
+# web2bot

-Hack your way with any number of slash commands for Discord.
+Uses web technologies to build Discord bots.

 This library provides a router that maps endpoints to slash commands.
 All routed slash commands are registered with Discord automatically, unless specified not to.
 The associated handler with the route is called whenever the command is used.
+The handler can use any of the web APIs to respond to the interaction.

 ## Usage